jsensenig/docs/gib/quick_start.md

 ping 192.168.200.16
 ```

-After the conection is made, a basic script can be used to reset and configure the GIB,
+After the conection is made, a basic script to reset and configure the GIB can
+be found in `tests/scripts/gib` and run with,

 ```
 python gib_setup.py